d6lts/google_analytics/README.txt

 /user/*/*

-These defaults are changeable by the website administrator or any other user with 'administer google analytics' permission.
+These defaults are changeable by the website administrator or any other user with 'Administer Google Analytics' permission.

 Like the blocks visibility settings in Drupal core, there is a choice for "Add if the following PHP code returns TRUE."
 Sample PHP snippets that can be